Annual Workshops & Activities:

 Green Cities California Spring 2018 Workshop and Peer Learning Exchange

-The City of Berkeley will host Green Cities California members and USDN member for a Peer Learning Exchange about Building Electrification on June 26-27, 2018.
-The purpose of this exchange will be for sustainability directors to work on developing contents for a guidebook of resources, tools and other collateral to help sustainability directors understand and promote electrification of residential buildings.
-A detailed agenda is forthcoming.
-Please save the date!
+The City of Berkeley will host Green Cities California members and USDN members for a Peer Learning Exchange about Building Electrification.
+The purpose of this exchange will be for sustainability directors to align around resources, tools and other collateral to help sustainability directors understand and promote electrification of residential buildings.

 June 26, 2018 1pm - 5pm: Workshop Day 1

 June 27, 2018.
 9am - 3:30pm: Workshop Day 2